-Story and images by Bob Schulman
+Story by Bob Schulman

 A long time ago, before the Spanish conquest, the lush uninhabited valley of Cuetlaxcoapan blossomed in the shadow of a volcano in what’s now southeast Mexico.